muhimra/naca0012-surrogate/README.md

 ## Background

-Built as a first-year MEng Mechanical Engineering portfolio project at the University of Glasgow.
 Surrogate modelling is an industrial technique used by Airbus, Boeing, and Formula 1 teams to replace expensive simulation runs with fast neural network approximations during design iteration.